kdave/btrfs-progs/Documentation/ch-seeding-device.rst

 changed to a random UUID on each mount.

 Once the seeding device is mounted, it needs the writable device.
-After adding it, something like **remount -o remount,rw /path** makes the filesystem at */path* ready for use.
+After adding it, something like :command:`remount -o remount,rw /path` makes the filesystem at */path* ready for use.
 The simplest use case is to throw away all changes by unmounting the filesystem when convenient.